jarad/jarad.github.com/courses/stat401Eng/index.md

 ## Textbook

 There is no required textbook for this course.
-Here are some free resources that will be used:
+Here are some free resources that can be used:

 - [Online Statistics Education](http://onlinestatbook.com/2/)
 - [R for Data Science](http://r4ds.had.co.nz/)